ethereum/go-ethereum/docs/fundamentals/logs.md

 INFO [07-28|10:30:21.665] Imported new state entries
 ```

 For state sync, Geth reports when the state heal is in progress.
-This can takea long time.
+This can take a long time.
 The log message includes values for the number of `accounts`, `slots`, `codes` and `nodes` that were downloaded in the current healing phase, and the pending field is the number of state entires waiting to be downloaded.
 The `pending` value is not necessarily the number of state entries remaining until the healing is finished.
 As the blockchain progresses the state trie is updated and therefore the data that needs to be downloaded to heal the trie can increase as well as decrease over time.
 Ultimately, the state should heal faster than the blockchain progresses so the node can get in sync.
 When the state healing is finished there is a post-sync snapshot generation phase.
 The node is not in sync until the state healing phase is over.
 If the node is still regularly reporting `State heal in progress` it is not yet in sync - the state healing is still ongoing.

 ```terminal
 INFO [07-28|10:30:21.965] State heal in progress                   accounts=169,633@7.48MiB  slots=57314@4.17MiB    codes=4895@38.14MiB nodes=43,293,196@11.70GiB pending=112,626